Put Credit Spreads

 However, the moving parts of options affect the profit and loss of contracts.
-To really understand put credit spreads, let's look at the basics of options.
+To really understand these types of put spreads, let’s look at the basics of options first.

 Simply put, options give you the right but not the obligation to buy or sell a stock at a certain price within a certain time.
 Options expire so time is a factor in profit and loss.

 One contract controls 100 shares.
 As a result, you pay less to have control of 100 shares than you would to own the shares outright.
 It’s a great way to grow a small account trading the safer stocks.

 However, make sure you take the time to study because the Greeks, implied volatility among other factors can help or hurt you.
 Check out our service to learn more about them.

 Key Reminder: like the majority of options spread strategies, you have two options when trading put credit spreads.
 Firstly, you can trade them in-the-money (ITM).